 If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, a referral will be made to children's social care and/or the police immediately.

-Informing parents/carers

-The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.

-Referring to the police

-If it is necessary to refer an incident to the police, this will be done through contacting local neighbourhood police or dialling 101.
+Informing parents/carers The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.
+Referring to the police If it is necessary to refer an incident to the police, this will be done through contacting local neighbourhood police or dialling 101.
+Recording incidents All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.

-Recording incidents

-All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.

-Curriculum coverage

-Pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+Curriculum coverage Pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.
 Our PSHE curriculum and online safety modules, support children to be responsible online and know how to keep safe online.
 This includes the information that they share about themselves.
 Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our RSE and and computing programmes.
-Teaching covers the following in relation to the sharing of nudes and semi-nudes:

-- · What it is

-- · How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

-- · Issues of legality

-- The risk of damage to people's feelings and reputation

-Pupils also learn the strategies and skills needed to manage:
+Teaching covers the following in relation to the sharing of nudes and semi-nudes: What it is How it is most likely to be encountered The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment Issues of legality The risk of damage to people's feelings and reputation Pupils also learn the strategies and skills needed to manage:

-• Specific requests or pressure to provide (or forward) such images

-· The receipt of such images

-This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.

-7.10 Reporting systems for our pupils

-Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.
+Specific requests or pressure to provide (or forward) such images The receipt of such images This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.
+7.10 Reporting systems for our pupils Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.
 We recognise the importance of ensuring pupils feel safe and comfortable to come forward and report any concerns and/or allegations.
 To achieve this, we will:

-- Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - · Maintain a culture where everyone feels safe to report abuse - Ensure that children know that they can talk to any adult that they trust through lessons and assemblies - Ensure that all staff are trained in knowing what to do if a child makes a disclosure
+Put systems in place for pupils to confidently report abuse Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback Ensure that all pupils feel safe and supported when reporting any safeguarding concerns.
+We recognise the importance of listening to children's wishes and feelings when deciding on actions and services.
+Our Reporting Systems for Pupils: